MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 3. Restart the Microsoft Monitoring Agent service.
 4. You can resume the Transform.common job to see the change.

-## Next steps
+## Next step

-- To retrieve data from one or more data sources, see [Register source systems to the data warehouse](register-sources-to-dw.md).
+To retrieve data from one or more data sources, see [Register source systems to the data warehouse](register-sources-to-dw.md).